Do you need help creating breastfeeding and pumping schedules, but you’re not quite sure where to start?

-Navigating the many new roles we must play as new moms isn’t always black and white and breastfeeding comes with a learning curve.
+Navigating the many new roles we must play as new moms isn’t always black and white and breastfeeding for the first time sometimes comes with a steep learning curve.

 It’s understandable why we put so much pressure on our bodies to feed our babies, because we are in some cases the only way they are being sustained.

-Don’t let yourself go without some form of breastfeeding training before your baby is born or at least while they are still very little.
+With that said, please don’t let yourself go without some form of pumping and breastfeeding training before your baby is born or at least while they are still very little.

-If you like to learn online and in your pjs, I suggest grabbing yourself a seat in Milkology’s breastfeeding classes.
+If you like to learn online and go at your own pace, I suggest grabbing yourself a seat in Milkology’s best-selling online breastfeeding class.

-I recommend starting with The Ultimate Breastfeeding Class and then using your second purchase discount to later get The Ultimate Back to Work Pumping Class when you are approaching a breastfeeding or milk supply transition.
+I would recommend using the discount code you get at checkout to also get The Ultimate Back to Work Pumping Class, which is perfect for when you are approaching a breastfeeding or milk supply transition.